 Each semester, three nursing awards are given to graduating seniors, recognizing both generic student nurses and a student registered nurse.
-The awards are given for excellence in nursing theory and practice and are made on the basis of scholarship, excellence in clinical practice, leadership within the School of Nursing and service to the college and community.
-The awards are: Academic Excellence: basic student and BSN to RN student, and Service Excellence: basic student.
+The awards are given for excellence in nursing theory and practice.
+The award decisions are based on scholarship, excellence in clinical practice, leadership within the School of Nursing and service to the College and community.
+The awards are: Academic Excellence: (1) basic student and (1) RN to BSN student, and Service Excellence: (1) basic student.

 Class of 1957 Endowed Scholarship

 Awarded to a full-time undergraduate student in the nursing program who is a RI resident, entering either the junior or senior year and demonstrates need as determined by the Office of Financial Aid.

 2020-2021 Award: $926

 Debra A. Dumont Memorial Scholarship

 Awarded annually to a full-time junior or senior nursing student who is working in health care while completing their degree.
 Selection is based on commitment to nursing as reflected in an essay, work status, U.S. citizenship, R.I. residency, and demonstrated need as determined by the Office of Financial Aid.